brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 <img width="35%" height="35%" src="/assets/GPT-lite-distributed/data_parallelism.png"/>

 {: style="text-align:center; font-size: small;"}
-An illustration of the DDP data layout, split across 4 processes colorcoded as blue, yellow, read and green.
+An illustration of the DDP data layout, split across 4 processes colorcoded as blue, yellow, red and green.

 In this post, we will perform distributed data parallelism on the training process of the [GPT-lite model we built in the previous post]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), on a network of 8 GPUs, using PyTorch's [PyTorch](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) and [DeepSpeed ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer, a lightweight wrapper on PyTorch).